C. C. Brown: Detroit Lions

+NFL career statistics

 Healthcare fraud case

 Brown was charged with one count of conspiracy to commit wire fraud and health care fraud, one count of wire fraud, and one count of health care fraud by the United States Department of Justice on December 12, 2019.
 He initially pleaded not guilty to the charges, but changed his plea to guilty.
 He was sentenced to 12 months in prison and ordered to pay back $84,777 on June 22, 2020.